 # result["amazon-bedrock-guardrailResult"] contains policy trace details

-Because Guardrails are a separate Bedrock resource attached at invocation time, you can build a single guardrail policy and apply it consistently across Claude Sonnet, Haiku, and any other Bedrock model you use — without changing application code when you swap models.
+Because Guardrails are a separate Bedrock resource attached at invocation time, a single guardrail policy applies consistently across Claude Sonnet, Haiku, and any other Bedrock model — without changing application code when you swap models.

 Batch Inference

-Batch inference is typically up to 50% cheaper per token than on-demand pricing, and it removes the need to manage rate limits, retries, and concurrency logic in your own code — Bedrock handles all of that.
+Batch inference is typically up to 50% cheaper per token than on-demand pricing, and it removes the need to manage rate limits, retries, and concurrency logic in your own code.

 Prepare input in S3